-We recommend that you do not use Zelle to send money to persons that you do not know.
-Transfers require enrollment in the service and must be made from an eligible Bank of America consumer deposit account to a domestic bank account or debit card.
+We recommend that you do not use Zelle to send money to those that you do not know.
+Transfers require enrollment in the service and must be made from an eligible Bank of America consumer or business deposit account to a domestic bank account or consumer debit card.
 Recipients have 14 days to enroll to receive money or the transfer will be canceled.
-Transactions typically occur within minutes when the recipient's email address or U.S. mobile number is already enrolled with Zelle.
-We will send you an email alert with delivery details immediately after you schedule the transfer.
+Transactions typically occur within minutes when the recipient’s email address or U.S. mobile number is already enrolled with Zelle.
+We will send you an email alert with transaction details after you send money using Zelle.
 Dollar and frequency limits apply.
-See the Online Banking Service Agreement at bankofamerica.com/service agreement for further details.
+See the Online Banking Service Agreement at bankofamerica.com/serviceagreement for further details.
 Data connection required.
 Message and data rates may apply.
 Neither Bank of America nor Zelle offers a protection program for any authorized payments made with Zelle.

 Zelle and the Zelle-related marks are wholly owned by Early Warning Services, LLC and are used herein under license.